pantheon-systems/documentation/source/content/change-management.md

 reviewed: "2022-05-03"
 ---

-Change Management is an [Organization](/organizations) feature that enables role-based permissions for users in the organization.
+<dfn id="change">Change Management</dfn> is an [Organization](/organizations) feature that enables role-based permissions for users in the organization.
 It is automatically enabled for all Organizations.

 Users added to the organization can access all sites associated with the organization, with access restricted based on the user's role in that organization.
 These roles exist to restrict who can deploy code on sites, and manage other users in the organization or sites it works on.